0xPolygonZero/hash-constants/README.md

 - `mds_security.sage`: Checks the security of a given MDS matrix wrt to several tests; primarily to avoid 'infinitely long subspace trails'.

-The latter two files are originally from [Hadeshash](https://extgit.iaik.tugraz.at/krypto/hadeshash) reference implementation of Poseidon.
+The third and fourth files are originally from [Hadeshash](https://extgit.iaik.tugraz.at/krypto/hadeshash) reference implementation of Poseidon.
 They have been _substantially_ cleaned up, as well as modified for our particular case.